-“I always saw singing and writing as part of what’s expected,” North explains.
-“When other kids were drumming to Rush, I was more impressed with how Neil Peart wrote their lyrics.
-I grew up practicing to the first three Police records, but paid closer attention to Stewart Copeland’s solo work as Klark Kent and how Levon Helm, Stan Lynch, and Keith Moon all sang from behind the drums.
-And of course I noticed every Kiss concert was pretty much built around Peter Criss singing Beth.”
+“I always saw singing and writing as what’s expected,” North explains.
+“When other kids were drumming to Rush, I was more impressed with how Neil Peart wrote lyrics.
+I grew on the first three Police records but paid more attention to Stewart Copeland’s solo work as ‘Klark Kent’ and how Levon Helm, Stan Lynch, and Queen’s Roger Taylor all sang.
+Then I noticed that every Kiss concert was built around Peter Criss singing ‘Beth.’”